Vine Ripe Nutrition Logo

 The legume family, sometimes called pulses include beans, dried peas, lentils and even peanuts.
 And legumes are often high in a fodmap called galactans which produces gas for many of us.

 Soaking beans ahead of time can reduce the gas but for those people with IBS, galactans can cause pain, bloating and a change in our bathroom routine.
-Canned beans may have less galactans than other forms because those leach out in the liquid in the can so it can be poured out and rinsed.
+Canned beans may have less galactans than other forms because that leach out in the liquid in the can so it can be poured out and rinsed.
 In addition, a few beans have additional fodmaps like fructans.

 In addition, fermentation and sprouting may change fodmap content.